 19th September 2018

-Tonight is a happy night as Sleepy Jeanne and I exchanged many messages on Facebook and it seems we had a lot in common in our school days.
+Tonight is a happy night as Sleepy Jeanne and I exchanged many messages on Facebook.
+It seems we had a lot in common in our school days.
 Not only that, Jeanne has done some professional modeling and has appeared in Mayfair many moons ago.
 If only I’d been around in her modelling days as I would have loved the opportunity to photograph her.
-I have asked if she would like to meet up for lunch and drinks next time I go to our home town.
+I asked if she would like to meet for lunch and drinks next time I go to our home town.
 I shall let you know if it happens and how things went.
-I’m not seeking a belated romance with a long lost friend as I am happily married to a beautiful woman though it would be more than nice to catch up with the person who was the object of my first crush.
+I’m not seeking a belated romance with a long lost friend as I am happily married to a beautiful woman.
+It would be more than nice to catch up with the person who was the object of my first crush.
 Sweet dreams Sleepy Jeanne.

 Well that didn’t take long, Sleepy Jeanne said yes to lunch.
 I am feeling over the moon…

 Last Friday, the 14th of December I was feeling rather low mainly due to seeing all of the Christmas goodies in the stores that I could by for my mother, though sadly she passed away in November 2017.
 After much thinking about what to do or rather where to go I decided to take a trip to Parndon Wood Crematorium and Cemetery in Harlow where the ashes of my mother and father are buried.

 While I was in Harlow I thought I’d go into the town centre and see what changes had been made to my old stomping ground.
 W.H.
 Smith or Smith’s as it is now known is still there though it hardly resembles the way it was when I worked there.
 Burton’s had gone years ago becoming Topshop though I didn’t notice what was in the location now.
 Next to where the old Mister Byrite used to be is a Greggs, my favourite bakers and I was tempted to treat myself to a sausage roll or two but knowing what delightful cuisine was waiting for me at home I resisted the temptation.